Leon4721/project-one/README.md

 ### Design Choices

-- the website ws desgine with a 90s hip-hop vibe with a gritty, urban palette: burnt orange (#FB621C), and moody purple (#410547).
-VHS glitches, pixel fonts, and graffiti-inspired layouts create a raw, nostalgic feel.
+- the website ws desgine with a 90s hip-hop vibe with a gritty, urban palette: burnt orange (#FB621C), and moody purple (#410547).smokey backgorunds , pixel fonts, and graffiti-inspired layouts create a raw, nostalgic feel.
 - Built for edge and nostalgia—like a mixtape in website form
 - Each main page features a distinct hero section (carousel, video, banner)
 - Modal and carousel interactions reinforce modern, dynamic feel